 As Accounting Officer, I have responsibility for reviewing the effectiveness of the system of internal control.
-My review of the effectiveness of the system of internal control is informed by the work of the internal auditors and the executive managers within the department who have responsibility for the development and maintenance of the internal control framework, and comments made by the external auditors in their reports.
+My review of the effectiveness of the system of internal control is informed by the work of the internal auditors, the work of the Audit Committee and the executive managers within the department who have responsibility for the development and maintenance of the internal control framework, and comments made by the external auditors in their reports.
 Directors also provide me with Assurance Statements commenting on the adequacy and effectiveness of the control environment.
-I have been advised on the implications of the result of my review of the effectiveness of the system of internal control by the board, the Audit Committee plans to address weaknesses and ensure continuous improvement of the system are in place.
+I have been advised on the implications of the result of my review of the effectiveness of the system of internal control by the board and the Audit Committee plans to address weaknesses and ensure continuous improvement of the system are in place.